SimonCropp/XunitContext/readme.md

 ### Parameters

-Provided the parmaters passed to the current test when using a `[Theory]`.
+Provided the parameters passed to the current test when using a `[Theory]`.

 Usage: